|Juliana Dalton||Erica Hidalgo-Monroy||Amaris Opher|

 Juliana began dancing in a local studio at the age of 3 and has been training at weDANCE Academy since its inception.
 She has studied extensively in a broad range of styles, including ballet, ballet pointe, modern, jazz, hip hop, tap, and musical theatre.
 Juliana performed with both weDANCE Company Ballet and weDANCE Ensemble and, for over a decade, was seen in numerous dancing roles in Glorious Christmas Nights, Master’s Plan, and weDANCE productions including In the Beginning . . .
 Intelligent Design, After the Rain(2010 and 2014), Daniel . . .
 Dance With Destiny, Heal Our Land, The Master’s Dance (2015) in which she performed the solo ballet role of the Samaritan Woman, and Moses (2016) .
 She served as a contributing choreographer for WEAG Kids Productions in 2014, 2015 and 2016 and the 2015 and 2016 WEAG Youth Productions.

 Juliana is an active member of many programs at West End Assembly of God and has assisted with many tasks in the area of children’s, youth and dance ministry.
 From 2013, she served as an Assistant Teacher for Pre-School Foundations and weDANCE Summer Camp and a substitute teacher for children’s dance classes in all styles.
 In 2014, she was Dance School Assistant for Miracles in Motion.
 In Summer 2015, she joined the Prism Dance Camp team, teaching Hip Hop to elementary aged children.
-Juliana, who currently is pursuing graduate studies, serves, as her schedule allows, as a substitute teacher in all styles of dance.
+Juliana, who currently is pursuing graduate studies, teaches hip hop to all ages and jazz to youth and adults.

 Born and raised in Texas, Rachel began her formal training in ballet and pointe at Allen Conservatory of Dance at the age of 13.
 She joined the student company at Allen Civic Ballet in high school and performed in The Nutcracker and other classical and neo-classical repertoire.
 Also while in high school, Rachel performed in numerous musical theatre productions, including Oklahoma, Godspell, and Once Upon a Mattress.
 It was during this time that Rachel began to explore her dance design and leadership gifts as she served as choreographer for her school’s productions of Fiddler on the Roof and Annie Jr. Upon graduation, Rachel pursued a Bachelor of Fine Arts in Ballet at Friends University under Stan and Sharon Rogers.
 She had the opportunity to perform in The Nutcracker, A Midsummer Night’s Dream, Les Sylphides, and other classical, contemporary and modern repertoire by many esteemed choreographers.
 She also expanded her dance resume with classes in modern dance, jazz, tap, and musical theatre.
-Subsequently, Rachel relocated to Virginia, where she has furthered her knowledge and experience in classical and contemporary ballet, training for a year with the Charlottesville Ballet and now beginning her third season as a company member with Stavna Ballet.
+Subsequently, Rachel relocated to Virginia, where she has furthered her knowledge and experience in classical and contemporary ballet, training for a year with the Charlottesville Ballet and now a company member with Stavna Ballet.
+She recently taught weDANCE ballet, pointe, jazz, musical theatre and barre, and served as choreographer for weDANCE Company Ballet.

 Rachel’s teaching style places a high priority on skill development as well as developing her students’ appreciation for the art of dance performance.
 Her teaching credits include classes in ballet, tap, jazz, pre-pointe and advanced pointe to a variety of ages.
 She is also certified to teach barre.